Justin A. Lemkul, Ph.D.

 This tutorial will guide the user through the process of setting up and running pulling simulations necessary to calculate binding energy between two species.
 The tutorial assumes the user has already successfully completed the Lysozyme tutorial, some other tutorial, or is otherwise well-versed in basic GROMACS simulation methods and topology organization.
 Special attention will be paid to the methods for properly building the system and settings for the pull code itself.

 The binding energy (ΔGbind) is derived from the potential of mean force (PMF), extracted from a series of umbrella sampling simulations.
-A series of initial configurations is generated, each corresponding to a location wherein the molecule of interest (generally referred to as a "ligand") is harmonically restrained at increasing center-of-mass (COM) distance from a reference molecule using an umbrella biasing potential.
-This restraint allows the ligand to sample the configurational space in a defined region along a reaction coordinate between it and its reference molecule or binding partner.
+A series of initial configurations is generated, each corresponding to a location wherein the molecule of interest (generally referred to as a "ligand") is harmonically restrained at increasing center-of-mass (COM) distance from some other group via an umbrella biasing potential.
+This restraint allows the ligand to sample the configurational space in a defined region along a reaction coordinate defined between the two groups.
 The windows must allow for slight overlap of the ligand positions for proper reconstruction of the PMF curve.